 So, related to the previous topic, I have made a trip to a location having done my research, checking conditions, and confirmation hours of operation … for the things that I knew about.
 But, sometimes opportunities may be present that are not on your radar, and you may not know about them until it is too late.

-Case in point, I was in western South Dakota earlier this year on a family trip.
+Case in point, I was in western South Dakota years ago on a family trip.
 But, as my travel always goes, no trip is made without camera gear and taking advantage of photo opportunities.
 I grew up in the region and had served as the artist-in-residence for Badlands National Park, so I was familiar with the area.
 But, what I did not know, what I did not even think of checking, was that twice a year the Crazy Horse Memorial is opened up to allow close viewing of the sculpture.
 Called the Volksmarch, it allows visitors to hike (6.2 miles round trip) up to the face of Crazy Horse instead of viewing the sculpture from a distance.
 And, of course, one of the two times they do this a year was during our visit in early June.
 We only heard about it toward the end of the day from other guests at the bed and breakfast where we were staying.

 For future visits to planned destinations, I will search a little more broadly, visit the local chambers of commerce websites, and search other sources of information to see what sort of interesting photo opportunities may be available.